colinjlacy/Python-Notes/docs/01_Running_Python/01_Module_Imports_and_Reloads.md

 	>>> b, c
 	('parrot', 'sketch')

-If I `import` instead, I can not only access those attributes, but the print file at the bottom is also run.
+If I `import` instead, I can not only access those attributes, but the print function at the bottom is also run.
 Simple example though it might be, this demonstrates how a module can have a function fire when it's imported, potentially taking care of some heavy lifting before I move on to work with its attributes.

+When you need to see a list of attributes within a module, you can use the `dir()` function.
+That will print out a list of all the attributes, including the built-in attributes, in a module.

+	>>> dir(threenames)
+	['__builtins__', '__doc__', '__file__', '__name__', '__package__', 'a', 'b', 'c']